Create your account image

 The stories collected here are by turns hilarious, dramatic, and deeply affecting.
 Whether subsisting on caterpillars for dinner during hard times, being thrown from a moving car during an attempted kidnapping, or just trying to survive the life-and-death pitfalls of dating in high school, Trevor illuminates his curious world with an incisive wit and unflinching honesty.
 His stories weave together to form a moving and searingly funny portrait of a boy making his way through a damaged world in a dangerous time, armed only with a keen sense of humor and a mother's unconventional, unconditional love.

-Book club questions for Born a Crime by unknown author
+Book club questions for Born a Crime by Trevor Noah

 Use these discussion questions to guide your next book club meeting.

-Despite his primary school teacher’s recommendation that he remain in the advanced, whitedominated classes, Noah opts to take lower-level classes with black students instead.
-He writes, 4 “With the black kids, I wasn’t constantly trying to be.
-With the black kids, I just was” (p.
-59).
-What does this suggest about identity and belonging, especially in light of Noah’s interracial identity?
+Despite his primary school teacher’s recommendation that he remain in the advanced, white-dominated classes, Noah opts to take lower-level classes with black students instead.
+He writes, “With the black kids, I wasn’t constantly trying to be.
+With the black kids, I just was.”
+What does this suggest about identity and belonging, especially considering Noah’s interracial identity?

-Note all the ways in which Noah participated in the underground economy of Alexandra, from pirating music to selling CDs and DJing parties.
-How do his detailed descriptions of his time in Alexandra complicate your assumptions about crime and poverty?
-Consider Noah’s explanation: “The hood made me realize that crime succeeds because crime does the one thing the government doesn’t do: crime cares.
+Noah discusses his participation in the underground economy of Alexandra, from pirating music to selling CDs and DJing parties.
+He writes: “The hood made me realize that crime succeeds because crime does the one thing the government doesn’t do: crime cares.
 Crime is grassroots.
 Crime looks for the young kids who need support and a lifting hand.
 Crime offers internship programs and summer jobs and opportunities for advancement.
 Crime gets involved in the community.
-Crime doesn’t discriminate” (p.
-209).
-Do you agree with Noah’s opinion of crime as described here?
+Crime doesn’t discriminate.”
+What do you think of Noah’s assessment of crime?
+If the government plays a role in punishing crime, what role should the government play in its prevention?

 Born a Crime Book Club Questions PDF